the1lab/1lab/src/Order/Diagram/Meet/Reasoning.lagda.md

   ∩-is-semigroup .associative = ∩-assoc
 ```

-The meet operation preserves the ordering on $P$.
+Additionally, it respects the ordering on $P$, in each variable.

 ```agda
   ∩≤∩